Select a Group

 - Customized Products and Services.
 As a newcomer to Canada you have access to valuable information about your new life, like buying a home or saving for your children’s education.

 - Employee Resource Groups (ERGs).
 Learn more about our Mosaic and Multicultural Employee Alliance ERGs.

-- RBC supports the Immigrant Access Fund (IAF).
-IAF’s vision is that immigrants, including refugees, are equitably integrated into the workforce and contributing their expertise to Canada’s economic and social success.
+- RBC supports Windmill Microlending and its vision for immigrants, including refugees, to be equitably integrated into the workforce and to contribute their expertise to Canada’s economic and social success.

 - Ready to Join Us?
 Find out more about how to apply, getting interview ready and our refer-a-friend program.

 - Indigenous Peoples and RBC Site.
 Indigenous communities have a long history of partnering with RBC.
 By building relationships based on mutual respect, shared values and a common understanding, together we can create a strong, sustainable future for communities from coast to coast to coast.

 - Indigenous Student Award Program.
 How about an award to complete your post-secondary education?
 We have 10 Awards valued up to $4,000 for each academic year (for a maximum of four years) to use towards tuition, textbooks, supplies and living expenses.
 You can apply under two categories: financial and non-financial disciplines.
 Applications for the scholarship are open from December 1 to February 28.